 About carrying their light: I’ve always liked writing about my experiences with the gods, and I’ve had a long-standing hope that my experiences would be useful or interesting to someone who is in the same place I was not that long ago.
 I try to write from a personal perspective, and share my own views and practices.
 Sometimes I get carried away with theological or philosophical rambling; a side effect of thinking too much all the time.
 Posts aren’t always consistent, as I am burning the candle at four different ends these days, but I try to make them worth reading when I can post.

-About Sobeqsenu: I am a twenty-something shemsu-ankh and w’ab priest in the House of Netjer.
-I came to the Kemetic religion when I was 17 years old and just about to start college.
+About the author: I came to the Kemetic religion when I was 17 years old and just about to start college.
 I joined the Kemetic Orthodox beginners’ class just as my first semester started and never looked back.
-I am a priest and daughter of Wepwawet and Sekhmet-Mut; I am a beloved of Bast, Nut, and Khonsu.
+I am a child of Wepwawet and Sekhmet-Mut; I am a beloved of Bast, Nut, Khonsu and Nebthet.
+I am also heri-sesheta for Wepwawet.
 The gods I deal with primarily are my Parent deities.
 My Beloveds are more like the supporting cast in my religious life, though no less necessary or loved.
-Though I have been a priest, I do not blog in any sort of official capacity for the House of Netjer, nor am I any kind of expert on ancient Egyptian theology.
+I do not blog in any sort of official capacity for the House of Netjer, nor am I any kind of expert on ancient Egyptian theology.
 I just share my experiences and hope for the best.